vplauzon/real-time-lab/README.md

 ## Hands on Lab Modules

-Each module contain a challenge and objectives.
+Each module contains a challenge and objectives.

 They also contain a suggested solution.